Jack Bauer: Characterization

 Jack Bauer was born in Santa Monica, California, on February 18, 1966, to Phillip Bauer, who placed his livelihood in his company, BXJ Technologies.
 The name of Jack's mother is unknown.
 Jack had one brother, Graem Bauer.
 Phillip originally planned to give the company to Jack, but as Jack said in Day 6, "I just had to go my own way."

 Jack has a Bachelor of Arts degree in English Literature from the University of California, Los Angeles and a Master of Science degree in Criminology and Law from the University of California, Berkeley.
 He enlisted in the United States Army and later graduated from Officer Candidate School.
 His branch was infantry.
 He first served in the Special Forces, and was later a member of the 1st Special Forces Operational Detachment-Delta (1st SFOD-D), popularly known as Delta Force.
 Among his awards and decorations are the Silver Star, the Purple Heart, and the Legion of Merit.
 Apart from Special Forces and Delta training, he received Airborne, Air Assault, and Ranger training.
 He left the Army with the rank of Captain after twelve years of service.

 While in the Army, he married Teri Bauer and had one child, Kim Bauer.
 Following his military career, Jack worked for both the Los Angeles Police Department's Special Weapons and Tactics unit and for the Central Intelligence Agency (CIA) as a Case Officer in the National Clandestine Service.
-He was recruited into the Counter Terrorist Unit (CTU) by Christopher Henderson.
+He was recruited into the Counter Terrorist Unit (CTU) by Christopher Henderson, CTU's Director of Field Operations.

 Bauer has shown a high proficiency with firearms (typically using a SIG P228 as his weapon of choice for the first and second seasons, then switching to a USP Compact, until after Season 8 he switches again, this time to a P30).
 He also can handle explosives and electronic devices, and has a high resistance to torture (after being kidnapped by Chinese agents and tortured for almost two years, it is revealed he didn't speak a single word the whole time).
 He is fluent in German (Season 8) and has demonstrated some ability to either speak or understand Spanish (Seasons 1 and 3), Serbian (Season 1), Russian (Season 6), and Arabic (Season 8).
 He is also shown to be capable of flying planes (Season 2) and helicopters (Seasons 3, 5, 8, and 9).
-Jack is a formidable hand-to-hand combatant from his years in the United States Army and as a federal agent, and he has killed multiple enemies in hand-to-hand combat.
+Jack is a formidable hand-to-hand combatant from his years in the Army and as a federal agent, and he has killed multiple enemies in hand-to-hand combat.